Swim With A Manatee: Our Tips Before Booking!

 1. Be Ready For An Early Start

 There are options to swim early morning or later in the day.
 We strongly suggest the earliest tour.
 The quieter cooler temperatures apparently are more conductive to manatee action.
-So plan for a 5-5.30am get-up time to be at the check-in location for around 6am!

 2. Prepare for 70 Degree Water Temperatures